sirisian/ecmascript-types/typeprogramming.md

 **R12 — Update the comparison document.** With R1–R7 accepted, the issue #64 table's **gap** rows for conditional types, mapped types and their modifiers, key remapping, `infer`, template-literal types, the string intrinsics, `Partial`/`Required`/`Readonly`/`Pick`/`Omit`, and `Exclude`/`Extract` generality become "via type builders (see this document)"; `NoInfer` folds into obviated; with §6 (R13–R20) accepted as well, the `unique symbol` and assertion-function rows close, §5.1 and §5.3 become opt-in features rather than gaps, and the honest residuals shrink to §5.2's universally-quantified knowledge (variance and parametricity before specialization) plus the deliberate non-goals.

-**R13 — Specify checked contracts: `where` postconditions on builders.** Extend the function-level `where` clause of [dependent record types](dependentrecordtypes.md) so `return` names the returned value inside the clause.
+**R13 — Specify checked contracts: `where` postconditions on builders.** Add a function-level `where` clause, reusing the syntax of [dependent record types](dependentrecordtypes.md), with `return` naming the returned value inside it.
 Semantics per §6.2: verified at every concrete evaluation (violation is a compile-time TypeError naming the builder and arguments), assumed over the deferred application before specialization.
 Ship the R6 kit *with* contracts on every builder — lower bounds where they hold (`T <: omit(T, keys)`), kind facts everywhere — and add the `@exemplars(...)` decorator that forces compile-time specialization of a generic declaration.

 **R14 — Add trial specialization over closed constraint sets.** When a generic parameter occurs only in computed positions and its constraint denotes a closed finite set (a union of types, an enum of types, or a `sealed` class and its fixed subclass set), infer by forward-evaluating each candidate and checking; one survivor infers, otherwise require explicit `.<T>`.
 Deterministic, terminating, forward-verified.
 Ship alongside a literal freshness (excess-property) rule for object literals checked against candidate applications, without which all-optional shapes cannot discriminate.
 Trials are separable per parameter — arguments whose types mention two or more un-inferred parameters do not trial — and the phase runs under a spec-fixed ceiling, a sum across parameters and never a Cartesian product, so both the cost and the outcome are machine-independent.